Warmoes Biënnale: Iriée Zamblé

 Rembrandt & Amsterdam

-Amsterdam has much to offer, for residents and visitors alike.
+This year, Amsterdam celebrates its 750 anniversary.
+The city has much to offer, for residents and visitors alike.
 That was also the case in the old days.
 Look at Amsterdam through Rembrandt’s eyes and discover what had already made the city unique 400 years ago.
 Admire old buildings, unusual places and beautiful surroundings.
 Enjoy the art, culture and entertainment.
 Meet interesting people.
 Spot well-known Amsterdam residents.
-And find out whether the city already had a red light district in the 17th century.
-You can see it all in this exhibition containing 60 prints and drawings from the collection of the Rembrandt House Museum.
+And find out whether the city already had a red light district in the seventeenth century.

 People Watching